 Several other nations have also implemented Interim Policies.
 A full map of these nations can be found here.
 Its also important to note that a majority of church members live in affirming nations.

-Time since Official Policies SHOULD have been implemented
+Official Policies SHOULD have been implemented

 Luckily, there was a clear direction forward to move the Interim Policies to Official Policies: they were supposed to undergo a 2-year revision period and then be implemented as Official Policies.
 Our rights were finally recognized in the church, and we had access to the sacraments and the ability to be ordained.